ScreenStaring/big_commerce-management_api/README.md

    - Call the appropriate HTTP verb method passing the endpoint's path (the portion **after** the API's `v3` URL) and parameters
 1. If the method's return value should not be an `Array` call `unwrap(result)` before returning

+## Testing

+Tests use [VCR](https://github.com/vcr/vcr).
+If you need to re-record cassettes or create new ones a BigCommerce account is with API access is required.
+See `.env.test.example`.

+To re-record certain tests you must import fixture data into your store.
+See `etc/customers.csv`.
+These records can be deleted once the VCR cassettes are recorded and you are done with development.
+The IDs they create are assumed by the tests which may present a problem.
+Open an issue if so.

+Any records that are created by the tests are deleted.
+Well, a delete is attempted in an `after` block, if something goes wrong with the test the record(s) may remain in your store.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).